 Photo by B. Sharaf

-International flights (US-Delhi-US), any expenses of personal nature, personal clothing during the trek, sleeping bag (you can rent a suitable sleeping bag in Leh), optional tips to tour and trekking staff, emergency evacuation and medical insurance (required), personal medical kit (details provided upon booking).
+International flights to and from Delhi, Flight Delhi-Leh-Delhi, any expenses of personal nature, personal clothing during the trek, sleeping bag (you can rent a suitable sleeping bag in Leh), optional tips to tour and trekking staff, emergency evacuation and medical insurance (required), personal medical kit.

 For more information and a detailed itinerary... please contact

 and Adventure Travel

 California 94019 USA

 KarmaQuest Ecotourism and Adventure Travel is proud to collaborate with Snow Leopard Conservancy (SLC) on this special winter snow leopard tracking trip to Ladakh, India.
 The snow leopard’s winter mating season offers the best chance of seeing this elusive creature in the wild.
 Trip members will join the SLC-India Trust staff on their watch for the snow leopard as it descends from the snowy mountaintops in search of food or a mate.

 Wintertime Quest clients have seen a snow leopard on every trip since we began in 2005.
 Please join the 2021 Quest and hope to see one too!

 A tax-deductible donation to the Snow Leopard Conservancy goes directly to support snow leopard conservation in Ladakh and the ecotourism development programs that benefit and inspire the Ladakhi people to protect it.
 Please see Conservation